Choose exam board for KS4 Computer Science (GCSE)

 • Absorbent - Absorbent materials soak up other materials.

-• Investigate - When scientists investigate they are trying to find out something.
+• Investigate - When scientists investigate they are trying to find out what happens when something is changed.

 Common misconception

-In comparing the extent of a given property in two materials, children may rely purely on observation rather than on active testing.
+In comparing the extent of a given property in two materials, pupils may rely purely on observation, rather than on active testing.

 Teacher tip